-The Non-Commercial Sustaining Announcement program, sometimes referred to as a Public Education Program (PEP), is intended to help government agencies and nonprofit organizations deliver their important public interest messages effectively and affordably.
+The Non-Commercial Sustaining Announcement (NCSA) Public Education Program (PEP) is intended to help government agencies and nonprofit organizations deliver their important public interest messages effectively and affordably.

-The PA Army National Guard uses NCSAs for recruitment advertising.
-State agencies and governmental entities use NCSAs to promote transportation and highway safety issues/initiatives, health and human services, emergency awareness and preparedness, economic development, tourism, consumer protection and education and many others.
+The PA Army National Guard uses NCSA-PEP for recruitment and retention purposes, and various Commonwealth Agencies use PEPs to promote transportation and highway safety issues/initiatives, health and human services, emergency awareness and preparedness, economic development, tourism, consumer protection, education and more.

 Cost is determined on a case-by-case basis based on two factors: campaign duration and whether the program will use radio, television, or a combination of both.
 PEP campaigns are often paid through grants, particularly those requiring matching funds – as the program and its returns qualify as such.

 The ideal message is one of importance to a vast majority of people within the state.
-Those who find NCSA campaigns to be most successful are those who have a cause or message that is important to the state as a whole.
+Those who find PEP campaigns to be most successful are those who have a cause or message that is important to the state as a whole.
 It is also important that spots not be considered “issue advertising.”
-In other words, not pushing a political agenda.
+The program is intended for public education and awareness across the Commonwealth.

-NCSA funding enables the PAB to provide services that strengthen the broadcast industry and help stations operate in the public interest.
-NCSA revenue helps the PAB to subsidize continuing professional education, legal consultation, regulatory compliance programs and other member benefits that many stations could otherwise not afford.
+NCSA-PEP campaign funding enables the PAB to provide services that strengthen the broadcast industry and help stations operate in the public interest.
+NCSA-PEP revenue helps the PAB to subsidize professional education, FCC required tower inspections, legal assistance, and regulatory compliance programs as well as other member benefits that many stations could otherwise not afford.

 The PAB provides PEP sponsors with a summary report of spots aired and a daypart breakout chart of campaign performance – including the time and daypart in which the spots aired, as well as the value that sponsors have received, based on Nielsen Sigma monitoring, member station affidavits, and electronic invoices.